projectsveltos/sveltos/docs/addons/helm_charts.md

 ## Helm Chart Deployment

-ClusterProfile *Spec.HelmCharts* can list all the Helm charts you want to deploy.
+The ClusterProfile *spec.helmCharts* can list a number of Helm charts to get deployed to the managed clusters with a specific label selector.

-**Please note:** Sveltos will deploy the Helm charts in the exact order you define them.
+**Please note:** Sveltos will deploy the Helm charts in the exact order they are defined (top-down approach).

-### Single Helm chart
+### Example: Single Helm chart

 ```yaml
 apiVersion: config.projectsveltos.io/v1alpha1